bpmb82/debian-domoticz/README.md

 To do's:

-* Add user support (currently running as root)
-* Be able to deal with User Namespaces setting in Docker
+* Add user support (currently running as root) while being able to deal with User Namespaces setting in Docker

 # installation